El Con Center: Renovations

 Although many retailers and restaurants opened on the mall's periphery in the 2000s, the enclosed mall itself continued to lose tenants.
 In 2005, May Department Stores (then owners of the Robinsons-May name) was acquired by Macy's, Inc., who absorbed every one of May Department Stores’ subsidiaries into Macy's in the following year.
 The Macy's store in El Con Mall was deemed unprofitable, and closed on February 29, 2008, shortly after the addition of a Ross Dress For Less store at part of the site previously occupied by the then recently demolished stores #110–124A.
 Later in 2008, it was announced that Walmart might move into the former Macy's building.
 Instead, Walmart built a new building, though, by municipal order, it was in the footprint of the old Macy's.
-In November 2009, Burlington Coat Factory announced it would open a new store at El Con Mall in the former Dillard’s space.
+In November 2009, Burlington Coat Factory announced it would open a new store at El Con Mall in the former Dillard's space.
 The store opened on March 5, 2010.
 As of September 21, 2011 the mall space and all store spaces (except stores #1–6) were demolished and a pathway was built for access.
 Montgomery Ward's Tucson location was in operation until mid-2001.
+In 2012 the El Con Mall sign was reinstalled.
 The store was vacated and liquidated in the Chapter 11 bankruptcy proceedings.
 The existing lease rights were purchased by the "Target" Federated Department Store Group – much to the chagrin of the existing ownership team.